Timeline of historic inventions: Middle Paleolithic

-The dawn of Homo sapiens around 300 kya coincides with the start of the Middle Paleolithic period.
-Towards the middle of this 250,000-year period, humans begin to migrate out of Africa, and the later part of the period shows the beginning of long-distance trade, religious rites and other behavior associated with Behavioral modernity.
+The evolution of early modern humans around 300 kya coincides with the start of the Middle Paleolithic period.
+During this 250,000-year period, our related archaic humans such as Neanderthals and Denisovans began to spread out of Africa, joined later by Homo sapiens.
+Over the course of the period we see evidence of increasingly long-distance trade, religious rites, and other behavior associated with Behavioral modernity.